itamar108/DontTouchYourFace/README.md

  ---------------------------------------------------------------------------
- Developed by Shetu ayalew and Itamar Hadad, As part of the Hebrew U Perceptual Computing Workshop.
+ Developed by Shetu Ayalew and Itamar Hadad, As part of the Hebrew U Perceptual Computing Workshop.

  **experiencing any issues? got any cool suggestions?**